 So please don’t think anything you buy in that final month gets its own 12 months to be paid off.

 So Should You Get a 0% APR Card?

 Well, that depends on your budget and spending habits.
 If you have a plan to pay off your purchases, then a 0% APR card may work.

-There may be bonafide emergencies when you may need to float some cash you know you’ll soon get.
+There may be bonafide emergencies when you may need a cushion for purchases you know you’ll soon get.
 That might be worth getting a 0% APR card (when those instances occur if you can wait a couple of days).